skip to main content

 Purpose: This study uses bibliometric and visualized analysis to analyze the global scientific trends and research keywords of previous studies on ED in diabetes published from 2012 to 2022.

-Results: A total of 2369 articles on ED and diabetes between 2012 and 2022 were identified as of September 30, 2022.
-The global trend was comparatively declining from the previous two years (2021 and 2022).
+Results: A total of 2,367 articles on ED and diabetes between 2012 and 2022 were identified as of September 30, 2022.
+The global trend was comparatively declining in the last two years (2021 and 2022).
 International Journal of Impotence Research (568 papers) owned the highest number of publications.
 A.L.
 Burnett (41 papers) was the top most productive author, and T. F. Lue had the largest number of citations (842 citations) during the past decades.
 USA was the leading contributor in this field, with 668 articles.
 Active cooperation between countries and between institutions was observed.
-The main keywords and exciting topics research related to ED were frontiers to physical activity, quality of life, and oxidative stress.
+The main keywords and exciting topics related to ED were frontiers of physical activity included in therapy, quality of life, and oxidative stress.

 Keywords: Bibliometric analysis; diabetes; erectile dysfunction; oxidative stress; physical activity.